GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Radios.md

 If one or more of your radio button options is different from the others, it can help users if you separate them using a text divider.
 The text is usually the word ‘or’.

+## Large radio buttons

+The default radio button size should be used in nearly all cases.
+However, larger versions work well on pages where it’s helpful to make them more visually prominent.

+For example if you are asking users a single question on a page, larger buttons are easier to see and interact with.

 ## Error messages

 Make sure error messages follow the guidance below, and that you have specific error messages for specific error states.